Faculty & Staff

 Back Row: Jordan Werring, Linda Habig, Brian Flynn, Caryl Palmer, Chris Moehlenkamp

-Andrew Carlson, violin, group teacher, has performed as a soloist and as a chamber musician throughout the United States.
+Andrew Carlson, violin, guest group teacher, has performed as a soloist and as a chamber musician throughout the United States.
 He has earned both a MM and BMUS from the University of Georgia and a DMA in Performance and Pedagogy from the University of Iowa.
 Dr. Carlson is also professor of violin and chair of the music department at Denison University.

 Brian Flynn, Program Administrator, has a Masters in Business Administration and has experience at several private Montessori schools as an administrator and treasurer.
 Brian has ten years of experience being a practice partner for his two daughters in the program, Kethry and Ceridwyn Hunter.